1005 N. Marion St.

 Advisories / First Appearance in Pinellas

-After an arrest in Pinellas County, FL, if the defendant does not immediately bond out, then they are brought to a first appearance before the judge known as the “advisory.”
+After an arrest in Pinellas County, FL, if the defendant does not immediately bond out, they are brought to a first appearance before the judge.
+These hearings are known as the first appearance or “advisory.”

-Although the judge appears in the courtroom at the Criminal Justice Center at 14250 49th Street North, in Clearwater, FL, along with the prosecutor and criminal defense attorney, the defendant typically appears remotely via video conference from the Pinellas County Jail.
+Although the judge, along with the prosecutor and criminal defense attorney, appears in the courtroom at the Criminal Justice Center at 14250 49th Street North in Clearwater, FL, the accused person typically appears remotely via video conference from the Pinellas County Jail.

 Lawyer for Advisory Hearings in Clearwater, FL